China's war on religion

+When did the crackdown begin?
 Religious repression has intensified across China since President Xi Jinping took office in 2013.
 The brutal crackdown on minority Muslims in the northwestern region of Xinjiang — where mosques and madrasas are being demolished and more than 1 million Uighurs have been detained in re-education camps — has sparked international outrage.
 But the Communist Party's assault on faith is not limited to Islam.
 Authorities have used the world's distraction over the coronavirus pandemic to accelerate an ongoing campaign against Christianity.
 Officially atheist, the party sees adherence to any faith, particularly those with foreign origins such as Christianity and Islam, as a threat to its dominance.
 So Xi has embarked on the "sinicization" of religious practice, ordering Muslim, Buddhist, and Christian leaders to integrate Chinese communist thought into their belief systems.
 The party wants people "to love the motherland and their faith," says You Quan, head of the body that oversees ethnic and religious affairs in China.
 Sinicization has resulted in thousands of churches and mosques being shuttered and razed; those that remain fly Chinese flags.

+How is Christianity practiced in China?
 For decades, Chinese Catholics and Protestants have been divided between those who attend state-sanctioned churches — in which clerics are appointed by Beijing — and those who attend so-called underground churches.
 About half of China's 12 million Catholics worship in the underground churches loyal to the Vatican.
 To try to heal that schism, Beijing and the Vatican struck a deal in 2018 that gave Chinese authorities the right to recommend new bishops and the pope the power to approve or veto them.
 Beijing has exploited that agreement by refusing to name bishops to half of China's 98 dioceses, while pressuring priests to adhere to party regulations, saying that the Vatican pact means that the pope commands them to do so.
 Portraits of the Virgin Mary have been replaced by portraits of Xi, and priests have been compelled to incorporate Xi's sayings into their sermons.

+What about Protestant churches?
 Protestantism is China's fastest-growing religion, and so is especially worrisome to Xi.
 The state-registered church, the Three-Self Patriotic Movement, claims some 39 million adherents.
 But at least another 40 million are thought to worship in underground "home churches" — pushing the share of Chinese who are Protestants to nearly 6 percent, about the same as the membership of the Communist Party.
 Beijing is determined to control the faith.
 Online bookstores have been banned from selling Bibles as authorities prepare a new Mandarin translation that some fear will omit whole chapters.
 Pastors have been ordered to attend government-sponsored training sessions, where they are told that in China the "state leads and church follows."
 Thousands of underground churches have been closed.
 At those that remain open, symbols of faith have been purged, with crosses and Bibles burned.
 Facial recognition cameras have been installed so that authorities can track and harass worshippers, a tactic pioneered against Buddhists in the autonomous Chinese province of Tibet.

 What happened in Tibet?
 Tibetan Buddhism has been targeted by Beijing for decades because it is a central pillar of Tibetan identity.
 That repression has ramped up under Xi.
 Tens of thousands of party members have been deployed to temples and villages under an outreach initiative that doubles as a surveillance program.
 And since 2016, up to 17,000 Buddhist monks and nuns have been evicted from two key training institutes and sent to indoctrination centers where, the U.S. State Department reports, they were beaten and shocked with electric batons.
 Chen Quanguo, the Politburo member who oversaw the Tibet crackdown, was sent to Xinjiang in 2016 to use the same playbook against Uighur Muslims.
 Detainees are forced to say "there is no God, there is only the Communist Party," said Omer Kanat, head of the U.S.-based Uighur Human Rights Project.

+Are other religious groups being repressed?
 The Hui, a Muslim minority of some 10 million people in central China, are now suffering the same fate as the Uighurs.
 Their mosques are being sinicized, stripped of domes and minarets, and the call to prayer has been banned.
 Many Hui fear that concentration camps may come next.
 The only faith that remains relatively free is Chinese Buddhism, which is seen as indigenous.
 Still, it, too, is being pressed into party service: In 2018, the Shaolin Monastery — birthplace of kung fu — was forced to fly the Chinese national flag for the first time in its 1,500-year history.

+How has the U.S. responded?
 The Trump administration has sanctioned dozens of companies and governmental bodies connected to human rights abuses in Xinjiang.
 And last month, Chen and three other top officials were hit with sanctions under the Global Magnitsky Act, freezing their U.S. assets and banning American companies from doing business with them.
 The U.S. will not stand by, said Secretary of State Mike Pompeo, as the Communist Party attempts to eradicate Uighurs' "culture and Muslim faith."
 But outside pressure is unlikely to alter Chinese policy, says Karrie Koesel, an expert on religion in China.
 "The state," she says, "sees religion as an existential threat."